chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 Parity
 ^^^^^^

+One partitioning, or dimension, of Palindromes has been introduced through the concept of *aspect*.
+A Palindrome can either be perfect or imperfect, but not both.
+In this section, the definitions and theorems for uncovering the second partitioning of Palindromes, *parity*, will be developed.

 **Definition 3.1.6: Partial Sentence**

 A Partial Sentence of Length *n* is denoted *ζ*:sub:`n`.
 Given a sentence *ζ* from a Corpus C:sub:`L` and a fixed *n*, the Partial Sentence of Length *n* is formally defined as the Sentence *ζ*:sub:`n`